 The new MWA Compute Cluster is named “Garrawarla”, meaning spider in the Wajarri language; whose land the Murchison Radio Observatory is on.
 The new 78-node cluster provides a dedicated system for astronomers to process in excess of 30 PB of MWA telescope data using Pawsey infrastructure.
 The new cluster provides users with enhanced GPU capabilities to power AI, computational work, machine learning workflows and data analytics.

-The upgrade to the Nimbus high-throughput computing (HTC) infrastructure is complete.
+The Nimbus high-throughput computing (HTC) infrastructure has been upgraded.
 The new infrastructure provides improved computational flexibility, accessibility and speed.
 The upgrade allows researchers to process and analyse even larger amounts of data through additional object storage and the Kubernetes container orchestrator, building on Pawsey’s existing container technology for its HPC systems.

-Pawsey is moving from a monolithic single core router to a spine-leaf architecture with a 400Gbps backbone and 100 Gbps links to host endpoints.
-This will allow all network endpoint (ie. login nodes, visualisation servers, data mover nodes, etc.) to realise a ten-fold increase in bandwidth from moving from 10 Gbps to 100 Gbps ethernet.
+Pawsey has moved from a monolithic single core router to a spine-leaf architecture with a 400Gbps backbone and 100 Gbps links to host endpoints.
+This allows all network endpoint (ie. login nodes, visualisation servers, data mover nodes, etc.) to realise a ten-fold increase in bandwidth from moving from 10 Gbps to 100 Gbps ethernet.

-To support all the above upgrades to the Pawsey Supercomputing Centre, the Pawsey building needs to be upgraded to provide power and cooling to the new infrastructure.
-This work commenced in April 2021 and is being delivered in phases to support Setonix and the Long Term Storage upgrades.
+To support all the above upgrades to the Pawsey Supercomputing Research Centre, the Pawsey building has been upgraded to provide power and cooling to the new infrastructure.

 To read the stories published related to the project milestones referred to the information below: